LucaScorpion/local-discovery/README.md

 ### Register an Agent

-Send a `POST` request to `/api/agents`, with the agent information as JSON in the request body:
+Send a `POST` request to `/api/agents`, with the agent information in the request body:

 ```json
 {